‘Prepare the way for the Lord, make straight paths for him.’

 What is one thing you can do today to prepare the way for your family, your work place and your community to see Jesus?

 Let’s pray together today!
-Click over to my Facebook page, post a prayer request and pray for a few other posted prayer needs.
+Visit my blog to post a prayer request and pray for a few other posted prayer needs.

 More from the Girlfriends